emencia/locallm/README.md

 ## LmProvider

 An abstract base class to describe a language model provider.
+All the providers implement this api

 ### Attributes